sigmaco/qwadro/README.md

 ```

 # The Qwadro Execution Ecosystem
-The **Qwadro** is an ISO C17 open standard, low-level data-oriented, federated execution ecosystem that offers a set of acceleration building blocks to edify system softwares targeting firstly computer simulation, interactive entertainment and multimedia user experience.
+The **Qwadro** is a free and open-source software (FOSS), ISO C17 open standard, low-level data-oriented, federated execution ecosystem that offers a set of acceleration building blocks to edify system softwares targeting firstly computer simulation, interactive entertainment and multimedia user experience.
 Qwadro constitutes a unified infrastructure of and for middlewares, libraries, drivers and engines, continuously integrated, providing resources, devices, services and abstracting operating systems and platforms in a straightforwared uniform way.
 It is released as open source under the Qwadro License.

 ## Proposal

-Unifying the Future of Software Engineering: Another API.
+Unifying the future of software engineering (and/or just another API).

 In the ever-evolving world of technology, multimedia experiences are becoming an integral part of our daily lives.
 From immersive gaming to high-definition video streaming, seamless interaction between hardware components and software systems is critical.
 Today, we stand at the threshold of a new era in multimedia development—an era where hardware-accelerated I/O, graphics, sound, audio, video, and user interactions are seamlessly integrated into a single, unified platform.